haskell-perf/serialization/README.md

 `export LC_ALL=C.UTF-8`

-The executable will write the *report.md* *report.html* and *report.json* files, containing the full te
+The executable will write the *report.md*, *report.html* and *report.json* files containing the full test results and will print out the two summary results tables in markdown format.

 Tests will be compiled with GHC 8.4.3.